google/applied-machine-learning-intensive/v2/xx_career_development/01_life_paths.md

 ![](res/lifepaths02.png)

 <!--
-[Facilitator should prep this slide with their own life path prior to presenting.]
+[Facilitator should prep this slide with their own life path prior to presenting or show this sample.]

 “Here’s my life path.
 First, ___ … Last, ____.
 Thank you for listening.”